Born–Haber cycle: Formation of LiF

-The net enthalpy of formation and the first four of the five energies can be determined experimentally, but the lattice energy cannot be measured directly.
-Instead, the lattice energy is calculated by subtracting the other four energies in the Born–Haber cycle from the net enthalpy of formation.
+The net enthalpy of formation and the first four of the five energies can be determined experimentally, but the lattice enthalpy cannot be measured directly.
+Instead, the lattice enthalpy is calculated by subtracting the other four energies in the Born–Haber cycle from the net enthalpy of formation.

+A similar calculation applies for any metal other than lithium and/or any non-metal other than fluorine.